-Indian Government Has signed an inter-governmental agreement with France.which is known as “Rafale deal” In September 2016.
-In which India bought 36 off-the-shelf Dassault Rafale twin-engine fighters in a price estimated to be Rs.
+Indian Government Has signed an inter-governmental agreement with France.which is famous as “Rafale deal” In September 2016.
+In which India bought 36 off-the-shelf Dassault Rafale twin-engine fighters.price estimated to be Rs.
 58,000 crore.

-Prime Minister Narendra Modi announced in April 2015 that India will make a purchase of 36 French manufactured Rafale fighter jets off the shelf from Dassault, The French aircraft builder, and integrator.
-The Rafale was chosen in 2012 over the other similar offers from the United States, Russia, and Europe.
-It was done as an effort to upgrade India’s aging fleet.
-As per the initial plan, it was about to buy 18 off the shelf jets from France’s Dassault Aviation with 108 others being assembled in India by the state-run Hindustan Aeronautics Limited.
+Prime Minister Narendra Modi announced in April 2015 that India will make a purchase of 36 French manufactured Rafale fighter.
+The French aircraft builder, and integrator.
+This deal is completed in 2012.which make an effort to upgrade India’s aging fleet.
+As per the initial plan, it was about to buy 18 off the shelf jets from France’s Dassault Aviation.

-Soon after the announcement of the same Congress accused the ruling BJP for non- transparent deal involving the multi-billion dollar and declared it as the biggest failure of the ‘Make in India’ program.
+Soon after the announcement of the same Congress accused the ruling BJP of a non- transparent deal involving the multi-billion dollar and declared it as the biggest failure.

-The claims were refused by Defense Minister Nirmala Sitharaman and Anil Ambani-led Reliance Defence Limited with the government assuring that the renegotiated deal was transparent and better than the deal negotiated by the previous UPA government as it includes a superior weapons package and logistical support, and all this had been absent in the previous one.
-After this claim Reliance Defence also said that Reliance Aerostructure and Dassault Aviation which formed a joint venture Dassault Reliance Aerospace, after the agreement between two private companies, The Indian government has no role to play in this.
+All this had been absent in the previous one.
+After this claim Reliance Defence also said that Reliance Aerostructure and Dassault Aviation which formed a joint venture Dassault Reliance Aerospace.
+After the agreement between two private companies, The Indian government has no role to play in this.